Business

 FAQ

 Yes.
 The structure suits company, non-profit, and association boards alike.
-Keep the governance backbone — minutes, reports, risk, and actions — and adjust the wording or add items like fundraising or programme updates as needed.
+Keep the governance backbone — minutes, reports, risk, and action items — and adjust individual items to reflect your priorities, such as adding a fundraising or programme update slot.